geudde/attic-chest/pages/13.reference/01.porden/docs.md

 At distance fell Scirocco seem'd to know, 460

-And with instinctive terror shuns his foe ;
+And with instinctive terror shuns his foe;

 He spreads his tawny wings— he scours the plain,